Table of Contents

 Eros was the god of conventional love and sexual desire.
 He used to carry a torch and sometimes a lyre, along with his bow and arrow.
 His popular Roman counterpart is Cupid.
 Eros features in many important myths, including that of Apollo and Daphne.

 Anteros was the avenger of mutual love.
-He detested those who scorned love, and those who did not return love received.
+He detested those who scorned love and those who did not return the love received.
 Consequently, he is shown in most depictions standing on a scale, symbolizing the balance and equity that he pursued.

 Anteros was the son of Aphrodite and Ares, and some accounts say he was conceived as a playmate for Eros, who was lonely and depressed after his face had been burned.
 Anteros and Eros were very similar in appearance, although Anteros had longer hair and sometimes would wear butterfly wings, instead of feathered wings as most Erotes did.
 He would also usually not use a bow and arrow and would wield a golden club instead.

 With golden wings, and surrounded by snakes, Phanes was one of the main gods in Orphic tradition.
 In their cosmogony, he was called Protogonus, or first-born, because he had been born from a cosmic egg, and he was responsible for all the procreation and generation of life in the world.